kyma-project/community/concepts/documentation-strategy/webiste-engine-poc.md

 #### Advantages:

-- The Help Portal provides the possibility of having different versions of documentation depending on the user type by adding flags and using different containers.
+- The Help Portal provides the possibility of having different versions of documentation depending on the user type by adding flags and using different containers and defining different projects and outputs.
 - Having all Kyma documentation in Help Portal would ensure a unified user experience and only one entry point for Kyma users.
+- DITA CCMS output could be re-used in other publishing channels, for exmaple, GitHub.
 - Becoming an author requires a license and training which gives more control over the product documentation.
+- We might be able have outputs that aren't part of the BTP Core deliverable, but instead maintained and published by a Kyma Doc Lead.
 - Analytics and search options enabled.
 - Unified UI and URL.
 - Intuitive navigation.